ajeygore/ajeygore.github.com/journey.md

 **So _Thank you everyone!_ all of you made me who I am, I can't list all of you here, but I will try to put many of you in my people section.**

 #### Work, 20+ years, so on and so forth...

-Early 90s I started designing wedding cards, business cards and later advertisements for newspapers.
+I started with designing wedding cards, business cards and later advertisements for newspapers.
 I helped my brother with his Accounting & DTP business.
-I sold assembled computers in early 90s and then helping run printing business late 90s.
-Around mid 90s I got interested in programming; wanted to know how can I write my own software, since purchasing software so was expensive, that got me started learning [programming languages](https://en.wikipedia.org/wiki/Programming_language){:target="blank"}, starting with C and later joining **National Centre for Software Technology** as student, then I worked at NCST as technical associate and finally working in R&D unit as staff scientist, mainly working on multilingual software for indian languages using Unicode.
+I sold assembled computers and then helping run printing business late 90s.
+I got interested in computer programming; curious to know how can I write my own software, sinc software was expensive, that got me started learning [programming languages](https://en.wikipedia.org/wiki/Programming_language){:target="blank"}, starting with C and later joining **National Centre for Software Technology** as student, then I worked at NCST as technical associate and finally working in R&D unit as staff scientist, mainly working on multilingual software for indian languages using Unicode.

 #### Corporate world!